 A large part of the Plan expenditure incurred by the Central Government is through public sector enterprises.
-Budgetary support for financing outlays of these enterprises is provided by Government either through investment in share capital or through loans.
-Expenditure Budget Vol. 1 shows the estimates of capital and loan disbursements to public sector enterprises in 2011-2012 and 2012-2013 for Plan and Non-Plan purposes and also the extra budgetary resources available for financing their Plans.
+Budgetary support for financing these enterprises, is provided by the Government either through investment in share capital or through loans.
+Expenditure Budget Vol.1 shows the estimates of capital and loan disbursements to public sector enterprises in 2015-16 and 2016-2017 for Plan and Non-Plan purposes and also the details of the extra budgetary resources available for financing their Plans.
 A detailed report on the working of public sector enterprises is given in the document titled 'Public Enterprises Survey' brought out separately by the Department of Public Enterprises.
-A report on the working of the enterprises under the control of various administrative Ministries is also given in the Annual Reports of the various Ministries circulated to Members of Parliament separately.
-The annual reports along with the audited accounts of each of the Government companies are also separately laid before Parliament.
-Besides, the reports of the Comptroller and Auditor General of India on the working of various public sector enterprises are also laid before Parliament.
+A report on the working of the enterprises under the control of various administrative Ministries is also given in the Annual Reports of the various Ministries circulated to the Members of Parliament separately.
+The annual reports along with the audited accounts of each of the Government companies are also separately laid before the Parliament.
+Besides, the reports of the Comptroller and Auditor General of India on the working of various public sector enterprises, are also laid before Parliament.